Quantum-Inspired Machine Learning: a Survey: Current QiML Techniques

-This quantity is computed for each of the different classes $k \in \{1, \ldots, K\}$ using the measurement operator $M_k$ and can be interpreted as the prediction of $x$ by the circuit. \end{itemize} Early works have demonstrated the predictive capabilities of the VQC in simulation.
-Schuld et al \cite{schuld2020circuit} propose a VQC that is both low-depth and highly expressive through the use .
+This quantity is computed for each of the different classes $k \in \{1, \ldots, K\}$ using the measurement operator $M_k$ and can be interpreted as the prediction of $x$ by the circuit. \end{itemize} Early works have demonstrated the predictive capabilities of the VQC in classical simulation.
+Schuld et al. \cite{schuld2020circuit} propose a VQC that is both low-depth and highly expressive.
 The proposed circuit geometry uses systematically entangled gates, allowing for circuits that scale poly-logarithmically with the dataset size and representative principle components.
-However, the authors note that this approach limits the set of applicable datasets.
-Simulated results over benchmark handwritten digit and tabular classification tasks showed superior performance compared with classical multilayer perceptrons (MLPs) and SVMs, while exhibiting far lower parameter counts.
-Similar comparative studies for generic VQC models have been conducted across several domains, such as cybersecurity \cite{islam2022hybrid}, finance \cite{emmanoulopoulos2022quantum}, and physics \cite{terashi2021event, gianelle2022quantum}.
-Such works highlight the enhanced performance of VQCs over several classical methods, including DNN, SVM, k-nearest neighbors (KNNs), Naive Bayes, and Decision Trees, provided low qubit count, low circuit depth, and relatively small datasets.
-Further, the resource demand for quantum simulation with larger data is high, increasing exponentially with the number of variables \cite{terashi2021event, emmanoulopoulos2022quantum}.
+However, the authors note that this approach limits the set of applicable datasets to those that allow for $(k, \delta)$ reductions, where $k$ scales polynomially with the dataset dimensions and $\delta$ measures classification uncertainty.
+Simulated tests on handwritten digit and tabular classification tasks revealed its edge over classical models like MLPs and SVMs, with fewer parameters.
+Comparative research for VQCs extends across domains like cybersecurity \cite{islam2022hybrid}, finance \cite{emmanoulopoulos2022quantum}, and physics \cite{terashi2021event, gianelle2022quantum}.
+These studies underscore the advantages of VQCs over traditional classical methods, for tasks with specific requirements, such as low qubit count and small datasets.
+Yet, quantum simulation resource needs grow exponentially with increased variables \cite{terashi2021event, emmanoulopoulos2022quantum}.

 Blance and Spannowsky \cite{blance2021quantum} proposed a combination of quantum and classical gradient descent methods for parameter optimization.
-The optimization process employs a forward pass to calculate the MSE loss function, followed by a backpropagation procedure to update the trainable parameters.
+The optimization process employs a forward pass to calculate the mean squared error (MSE) loss function, followed by a backpropagation procedure to update the trainable parameters.
 Quantum gradient descent, based on the Fubini-Study metric \cite{stokes2020quantum}, is employed to optimize the quantum weight parameters $w$ providing an advantage over the Euclidean-based gradient descent by taking into account the geometry of the parameter space of quantum states.
 Vanilla gradient descent is used to optimize the classical bias term $b$.
 The combined optimization algorithm is given by:

 where $g^+$ is the pseudoinverse of the Fubini-Study metric.
 The benefits of the quantum method are seen in simulation results, where faster learning and convergence rates are observed in comparison with classical neural networks using standard steepest descent.